bhashvi-singh/lung-cancer-cytokine-immunology/README.md

   - Direction of effect (tumour-promoting, inhibitory, context-dependent)
   - Cytokine group (pro-inflammatory, regulatory, chemokine)
 - Exploratory data analysis and visualisation in R (`dplyr`, `ggplot2`)
+- Cytokines were classified as progression-associated or metastasis-associated based on manual literature annotation, where ‘Yes’ indicated explicit metastatic involvement, ‘No’ indicated non-metastatic or primary tumour contexts, and ‘Context’ reflected mixed or conditional evidence.

 ---